 If your situation requires that you stay in your home a bit longer, you may opt for a leaseback in which the buyer allows you to lease the property from them for a specified amount of time.
 In some cases a buyer may require that you pay rent during that time or they may allow you to stay in the home for free.
 In a competitive market, a buyer who can be flexible with their move in date may offer a leaseback at no expense to you in order to make their offer a bit sweeter.

 Although price can play a major role in which offer you decide to choose, keep in mind these factors as you review offers to ensure you end up selecting the offer that’s best for you.
-Luckily, when you partner with Jovio to sell your home, we’ll be with you every step of the way.
+Luckily, when you partner with a Jovio agent to sell your home, they’ll be with you every step of the way.
 From walking you through offers to handling negotiations, you’ll always have a trusted partner to guide you through the closing process.
-Have questions about what it’s like to work with us?
-Learn more about selling with Jovio or give us a call.
-We’re always here to answer any questions you might have!
+Have questions about what it’s like to work with a Jovio agent?
+Learn more about selling with a Jovio agent or give us a call.
+Our Jovio agents are always here to answer any questions you might have!